Holy Spirit Advantage Prophetic Ministries

 Two Types of Christians

-knowing them as preachers and ministers of His gospel, who did great things in His name, including charity work,
+the gospel, who did great things in His name, including charity work, miracles, etc., but that in His answer he would

-miracles, etc., but that in His answer he would be very loud and clear, “I never knew you, get away from me you false
+be very loud and clear, “I never knew you, get away from me you false and dubious servants.”

 silver, precious stones, wood, hay, stubble.
 However, every Christian’s work shall be made known on the day of the

 Lord.
 Every Christian’s work shall be tested by fire of what sort it is.
-If any Christian’s work which he or she has built,

-survives the fire storm that shall test every work, the Christian shall receive the victory crown.
-But if the Christian’s
+If any Christian’s work which he or she has built, survives the fire storm that shall test every work, the Christian shall

-work should get burned or destroyed by the fire storm because the Christian had built his or her house (works, deeds)
+receive the victory crown.
+But if the Christian’s work should get burned or destroyed by the fire storm because the

-with cheap materials and upon a heap of sand, he or she shall suffer a big loss.
+Christian had built his/her house with cheap materials and upon a heap of sand, he or she shall suffer a big loss.

 The people were astonished at his doctrine, because he spoke as the Lord, and not as the scribes.
 The title Lord is